Our purchasing process

 - Purchases between $100,001 and $300,000 are considered higher risk.
 Potential suppliers will be asked to provide more detailed information through a Request for Quote process.

 - Purchases over $300,000 must go to public tender.
 Potential suppliers must complete Tender Response Schedules and attach evidence of their ability to meet the requirements of the tender.
 Submissions are then evaluated to determine the successful tender applicant.

 Registering on Moreland City Council's eTenderBox website makes it easier for our purchasing staff to identify local suppliers.
 The eTenderBox website also provides the option for registered businesses to receive tender documents.

 It’s simple to register.
 You will need your:

 - Australian Business Number (ABN)

 - contact details

-You can also set up ‘subscriptions’ if you would like to be sent information about tenders (i.e. for purchases over $300,000) that relate to your selected business categories.
-Once you have registered, you will receive an email with your log-in details.
-If you have set up subscriptions, you will be notified of upcoming relevant tenders.
+You can also set up 'My Subscriptions’ if you would like to be sent information about tenders (i.e. for purchases over $300,000).
+Once you have registered on the Local Supplier Register, you will receive an email with your log-in details.
+You can log back into the eTenderBox and set up 'My Subscriptions' based on categories of goods and services.
+After doing this, you will be notified of upcoming relevant tenders.